LotusLotus

 The Buddha told Kāśyapa, "You should now use questioning as the drumstick to beat the great Dharma drum.
 The Tathāgata, the Dharma King, will explain to you.
 The God of Gods will resolve your doubts."

-Kāśyapa said to the Buddha, "If hearing the name of a Bodhisattva can remove the three poisonous arrows for sentient beings, it will be more effective if they address and honor the name of the World-Honored One by saying, 'Namo Śākyamuni.'
-If praising the name and virtue of Śākyamuni can pull the three poisonous arrows out of sentient beings, it will be even more effective if they hear this Sūtra of the Great Dharma Drum and expound its verses and stanzas to comfort others.
-Furthermore, if they expound it widely, it will be impossible not to pull out their three poisonous arrows.
+Kāśyapa said to the Buddha, “If hearing the name of a Bodhisattva can remove the three poisonous arrows for sentient beings, it will be more effective if they praise the name and merit of the World-Honored One by saying, ‘Namo Śākyamuni.’
+If praising the name and merit of Śākyamuni can pull the three poisonous arrows out of sentient beings, it will be even more effective if they hear this Sūtra of the Great Dharma Drum and expound its verses and stanzas to comfort others.
+Furthermore, if they expound it widely, it will be impossible for their three poisonous arrows not to be pulled out.”

-The Buddha told Kāśyapa, "As I just mentioned, bhikṣus who observe their precepts purely can fulfill their wishes at will because of their original vows.
-All Buddhas have this Dharma of No Creation, No Birth, and No Death, as in the Sūtra of the Great Dharma Drum.
+The Buddha told Kāśyapa, “As I just mentioned, bhikṣus who observe their precepts purely can fulfill their wishes at will because of their original vows.
+All Buddhas have this Dharma, as taught in the Sūtra of the Great Dharma Drum, that dharmas, which [in true reality] are not made [through causes and conditions], neither arise nor perish.
 Therefore, Kāśyapa, in a future life, you will be like me.
 Why?
-If there are four groups of disciples who hear your name, their three poisonous arrows will all be pulled out.
-Therefore, Kāśyapa, you should now request the Sūtra of the Great Dharma Drum, and then, after my parinirvāṇa, protect, uphold, and pronounce it for a long time in the world."
+Because if your four groups of disciples hear your name, their three poisonous arrows will all be pulled out.
+Therefore, Kāśyapa, you now should request the Sūtra of the Great Dharma Drum, and then, after my parinirvāṇa, protect, uphold, and pronounce it for a long time in the world.”

 Kāśyapa asked the Buddha, "Very good!
 World-Honored One, please pronounce for my sake the Sūtra of the Great Dharma Drum."

-The Buddha told Kāśyapa, "You should spare no question about the Sūtra of the Great Dharma Drum."
+The Buddha told Kāśyapa, “You should spare no question about this Sūtra of the Great Dharma Drum.”

 Kāśyapa said to the Buddha, "Very good!
 World-Honored One, I will ask about my doubts.
 The World-Honored One says, 'With existence, there are pain and pleasure.
 Without existence, there is neither pain nor pleasure.'
 What is meant by that?"